-Annette sponsored emergency legislation to bring $6 million in state flood relief to our communities, and is now working to provide $250 million to rebuild the dams.
+Annette sponsored emergency legislation in 202 to bring $6 million in state flood relief to our communities, and this year — as chair of the House Appropriations Subcommittee on Environment, Great Lakes, and Energy — secured an additional $250 million to rebuild the dams.
 She led bipartisan demands for an independent investigation into the dam failures.

-And she drove to Sterling Heights to hand-deliver a letter to Vice President Mike Pence, asking President Trump to declare Midland County a federal disaster area.
+And she drove to Sterling Heights to hand-deliver a letter to Vice President Mike Pence, asking for a federal disaster declaration.
 Pence personally assured her the president would sign the declaration and that help was on the way.

 COVID — Saving Lives, Saving Livelihoods